-Yes.
-Leaking concrete lined ponds, preformed liners and clay lined ponds can all be repaired.
-Leaking rubber pond liners can also be fixed, but I would normally recommend replacing rubber type liners especially if they are a few years old,
+Yes....
+Leaking concrete ponds, preformed liners, rubber pond liners, plastic liners and clay lined ponds can all be repaired.
+Whilst leaking rubber and plastic liners can be fixed I would normally recommend replacing them especially if they are a few years old.

 This works for rubber pond Liners, ponds made from clay and concrete lined ponds.

-In the warmer months you will get some water loss due to evaporation and splashing from water features like fountains and waterfalls, but once you have discounted this and have a significant or sudden loss of water you will need to find the leak.
+In the warmer summer months you will get some water loss due to evaporation and splashing from water features like fountains and waterfalls.
+However, once you have discounted this and have a significant or sudden loss of water you will need to find the leak.

-To check the leak is actually from the pond and not the stream or waterfall or more likely the plumbing, saving time and maybe cost follow the steps below to find the leak.
+To check the leak is actually from the pond and not the stream or waterfall or more likely the plumbing.
+Follow the steps below to find the leak.

 Checking the main pond for leaks.

 Turn the pump off, if the water level continues to drop the leak is almost certainly from the pond and not the plumbing or water-features so skip the full plumbing/water-feature check outlined below, (it may be worth a partial check of the plumbing/water-feature with the pump on once you have fixed the leak in the pond just to be sure).
 Providing the level isn't dangerous to fish, (plants will survive a couple of days without water) allow the pond to continue to leak until it stops and mark the level all around the pond with chalk.